Sunday, March 04, 2012

 Anyhoo, this worthy told the assembled PSASers that this “MSSG” was relatively new—it would be in its third edition in 1995—but seemed to be going strong.
 It was not as close as the DSRSG, being held about 90 miles north of Jackson, Mississippi in the little town of French Camp, but there were pluses that made up for that.
 Including a beautiful astronomy facility, Rainwater Observatory, cabins, and a lodge - dining hall.
 Both observatory and lodge were part of a private religious school, French Camp Academy, and the driving force behind the MSSG and Rainwater was an enthusiastic teacher who’d had a lifelong passion for astronomy, Jim Hill.

-We got hold of an address, and me and D. and five others wrote to Mr. Hill for information, which we received in an amazingly short time (no star party registration on the Web in them days, squirts).
+We got hold of an address, and me and D. wrote to Mr. Hill for information, which we received in an amazingly short time (no star party registration on the Web in them days, squirts).
 Looking over the brochure, Dorothy and I saw Mid South 1995 would begin on Wednesday 26 April, and were impressed by the reasonable amount of money that would be involved, especially if we chose “cabins” as our accommodations.
 We figured the MSSG cabins just couldn’t be much worse than the clean, centrally heated and air-conditioned ones of DSRSG, and exercised that option.
 We were younger and dumber in them days, I reckon.

 Star party crazy then as now, we would have liked to have set out Wednesday, but Miss Dorothy was doing her professor thing back then, teaching in the classroom, and couldn’t get away till Thursday afternoon, fairly late Thursday afternoon.
 With a six-hour drive ahead of us, it would be dark before we got to French Camp.
 In 1995 there was no GPS in cars, and when we got off the Interstate, which you had to do to get to French Camp, we’d be faced with navigating Mississippi’s poorly marked state and county roads after dark.
 Instead, we stopped at a nice, big motel, a multi-story Holiday Inn in Meridian, Mississippi, got supper and drinks at a nearby chain eatery, and had a lovely evening.

 We headed out early Friday morning and found French Camp Academy without undue difficulty.
 We did get turned around once on a narrow and twisting two-laner, but we recovered with aplomb.
 When we arrived in the tiny town of French Camp, we headed to the lodge building on campus to register, and were impressed both by the beauty of the dining room-cum-small motel facility and the friendliness of the ebullient Jim Hill.
 The lodge was part of a school complex called “The Camp of the Rising Son.”
-While French Camp Academy was very much a church-affiliated school, the religion angle wasn’t overbearing in those days.
+While French Camp Academy was very much a church-affiliated school, the religion angle wasn’t quite overbearing in those days.
 Next stop was our quarters, which were about a mile from FCA’s main campus.

-Our cabin was clean enough, I reckon, but drafty did not even begin to describe it.
+Our cabin was clean enough, but drafty did not even begin to describe it.
 It had screen windows.
 Large screen windows.
 No plastic over ‘em.
 No shutters.
 The thing was about as weather-proof as that poor little pig’s house of sticks.
 Didn’t seem too bad with the Sun riding high, but the temps were predicted to fall into the low 30s or below come morning.
 Rut-roh.
-At least it was peaceful and isolated—including being isolated from the bathrooms.
+At least it was peaceful and isolated—including from the bathrooms.
 Not another soul did we see.
 Our buddies and the other star partiers had obviously decided the town’s bed and breakfast, the Rising Son Lodge, or a tent on the observing field was a better bet.
 Double rut-roh.

 After surveying our cabin, it was time to get down to business at the observing site, Rainwater Observatory, which was about four miles from the campus along the main drag, if you could call it a main drag, Highway 413.
 Dorothy and I were astounded at what we found there.
 This wasn’t just an observatory; Mr. Hill had built an observatory complex, including a large warm-room/planetarium building, a dome for an LX-200 12-inch SCT, a roll-off roof observatory for a good old Meade DS-16 Newtonian, and observing pads for a 20-inch Dobsonian and a towering Tectron 32-inch Dobbie hand-crafted by Tom Clark.